Skip to main content

 Yes, alcohol and heavy coffee both tax methylation pathways more in people with significant variants.
 Alcohol uses methyl groups for processing, and chronic use depletes folate.
 People with MTHFR variants often notice they "do not handle" hangovers as well as their peers.
 This is a real biochemical pattern, not just a personal quirk.

 MTHFR is one of the early, well-studied examples of pharmacogenomics (matching treatment to genetics).
 Most personalized medicine claims on social media run far ahead of the data.
-MTHFR is on solid scientific ground, especially in cardiovascular and psychiatric medicine, but commercial "MTHFR detox" kits often oversell the science.
+MTHFR is on solid scientific ground, particularly in cardiovascular and psychiatric medicine, but commercial "MTHFR detox" kits often oversell the science.

 Genetic MTHFR testing usually runs $50 to $150 through commercial labs, and homocysteine and B-vitamin labs are often covered by insurance when ordered for medical reasons.
 A 60 day supply of quality methylated B-complex usually runs $30 to $50 at health stores around Fishtown, Northern Liberties, and Center City, or online.
 Insurance does not cover supplements.